VioStanJ/VioStanJ/README.md

 Aside from development, I'm very interested in martial arts, including Kyokushin Karate, which I practice (I'm a Blue Belt 💪🏾).

-Today I'm looking forward to discovering and creating even more with new technologies and collaborators !✨

 - 🔭 I’m currently working on My Blog
 - 🌱 I’m currently learning for a Certification AWS Solution Architect
 - 🤔 I’m looking for help with future project in A.I